09 Aug Ones to Watch

 Akin to Andrew Wyeth’s tender yet brutally honest style of narrative realism, Irons creates a tension in her work through a subdued palette, compositional juxtapositions, and judicious detail.
 Bone Man, for example, which was a finalist in the 13th annual International Art Renewal Center Salon Competition, pulls the eye upward with strong vertical elements — a preacher-like figure, an upright tool (likely a shovel), the foliage — all viewed from below the figure, reminding us that we are of the earth.
 “There is beauty and there is hardship, but in everything I paint there is a deep, deep love,” says Irons, who also recently showed in the 2018 Heart of the West Art Show and Auction in Whitefish, Montana.

-The owner of Bozeman’s Old Main Gallery, Lindsey McCann Jastram, first read about Irons in a magazine that described her work as compelling, almost haunting.
+Lindsey McCann Jastram, gallery director at Bozeman’s Old Main Gallery, first read about Irons in a magazine that described her work as compelling, almost haunting.
 “There’s a spirit and a story,” says Jastram, who represents Irons and will be exhibiting her work in a December 2018 show.
 “It resonates with almost anyone who comes into the gallery.”

 For all of Irons’ experiences with isolation in nature — she lived and worked in a remote Alaskan fishing village before moving to an equally remote cabin in the Bridger Mountains and dedicating herself to painting — she is committed to connecting with the viewer.
 “When I am planning, I think a lot about how someone will experience the painting visually, mentally, and emotionally,” says Irons, who studied psychology in college.
 For her, painting and psychology share a similar goal: getting to the essence of things, to what’s important.
 What’s important to her, she explains, is the work itself: “Knowing what to paint, finding a consistent path, avoiding trends,” and creating quality work over the long term, even if it means not showing everything she makes.